FireVoltMaster/the-ivy/README.md

 # the-ivy 🌿

 ### ℹ️ `About:`
-A marketing / E-Commerce website for The Ivy in Long Beach, NY.
+A marketing and e-commerce website for The Ivy in Long Beach, NY.

+This project is built with `Next.js`, styled with `Tailwind CSS` and features SEO, accessibility and image optimization, Google Analytics, serverless API integration, custom built React components and a fully responsive design.
+The main branch of this git repository deploys to production continuously to Vercel via the main branch of this Git repository.

 View live: [theivylbny.com](https://www.theivylbny.com)